His Majesty (horse): 1972: Four-Year-Old Season

-Racing at age four, His Majesty finished second by a nose to stablemate Good Counsel in the Widener Handicap at Hialeah Park on March 25. but was injured again while preparing for the May 30 Hawthorne Gold Cup and was out of racing for another five months.
+Racing at age four, His Majesty finished second by a nose to stablemate Good Counsel in the Widener Handicap at Hialeah Park on March 25.
+He was injured again while preparing for the May 30 Hawthorne Gold Cup and was out of racing for another five months.
 Returning to race at Hialeah Park in January 1973, His Majesty set a new track record of 1:46 2/5 for a mile and an eighth on dirt but in the ensuing March 10, 1973 Donn Handicap he suffered a tendon injury that ended his racing career.

 Stud Record

 Retired to stud duty at Darby Dan Farm in Lexington, Kentucky, His Majesty became an influential sire of more than fifty stakes winners as well as a prominent broodmare sire.
 Among his most notable progeny were: